-When a Class II short circuit (e.g. phase to phase short circuit) occurs, the current ramps up slowly as the short circuit impedance is relatively high.
+When a Class II short circuit (e.g. phase to phase short circuit) occurs, the current ramps up slowly as the loop is relatively high.
 The IGBT still enters saturation state normally.
-As the short-circuit current increases, VCE increases gradually until it exceeds the protection threshold, then the driver initiate short-circuit protection.
+As the short-circuit current increases, V{CE} increases gradually until it exceeds the protection threshold, then the driver initiate short-circuit protection.
 The response time in Class II short-circuit protection is longer than that of Class I.

-In another case, if bridge shoot-through occurs under low DC-link voltage, the short circuit current is low and also resulting in increased protection response time.
+In another case, If bridge shoot-through occurs under low DC-link voltage, the short circuit current is low and also resulting in increased protection response time.